-- Operating vehicles and fueling equipment in a manner consistent with the highest degree of safety; - Implementing measures to reduce the dangers of pollution resulting from fuelling operations on aprons; - Controlling or eliminating sources of potential fire ignition relating to their fuelling operations; - Ensuring vehicles have all legally required licenses; - Ensuring vehicle operators hold valid AVOP and provincial driver's license for the type of vehicle being operated; - Providing a copy of refuellers training records to the Airport Manager on request; - Ensuring all fuelling vehicles and equipment are in safe working order, meeting all federal regulations and standards; - Advising the Airport Manager or the Security Staff of any fuel spill (regardless of how small), or when conditions on aprons become otherwise hazardous.
+- Operating vehicles and fueling equipment in a manner consistent with the highest degree of safety; - Implementing measures to reduce the dangers of pollution resulting from fuelling operations on aprons, including sources such as those from petroleum, oils and lubricants (POL) as well as from emissions; - Controlling or eliminating sources of potential fire ignition relating to their fuelling operations; - Ensuring vehicles have all legally required licenses; - Ensuring vehicle operators hold valid AVOP and provincial driver's license for the type of vehicle being operated; - Providing a copy of refuellers training records to the Airport Manager on request;

-- All Fuel trucks are parked in designated areas when not in use. - Shall not park any Fuel truck closer than 15 meters to the Terminal.
+- Ensuring all fuelling vehicles and equipment are in safe working order, meeting all federal regulations and standards; - Advising the Airport Manager or the Security Staff of any fuel spill (regardless of how small), or when conditions on aprons become otherwise hazardous. - All Fuel trucks are parked in designated areas when not in use. - Shall not park any Fuel truck closer than 15 meters to the Terminal building.